eresearchqut/VirReport/README.md

 ## About Pipeline
 VirReport pipeline based on the scientific workflow manager Nextflow.
 It is designed to help phytosanitary diagnostics of viruses and viroid pathogens in quarantine facilities.
-It takes small RNA-Seq samples as input.
+It takes quality filtered small RNA-Seq samples as input.

 # Run the Pipeline